cuvva/terms/terms.md

 ## 18. Severability

-If any part of these terms is or becomes illegal, invalid or unenforceable then that part will be considered to be removed from these terms.
+If any part of these terms is or becomes illegal, invalid or unenforceable then that part will be deemed removed from these terms.
 It won't affect the legality, validity or enforceability of the remaining terms.

 ## 19. Waiver